siteleaf/siteleaf.com/index.markdown

 ---
+title: Siteleaf - The friendly CMS for your static site
-title: Built for developers, Loved by everyone
+header_title: Built for developers, Loved by everyone
 layout: index
 subtitle: |-
   Siteleaf is a content management system designed for a better web.